 In mid- November, South Africa reported the detection of a new variant of concern, Omicron, which has resulted in many governments re-imposing travel restrictions or re-evaluating their COVID-19 response.
-Canada has instituted travel bans for countries in Africa and has asked the National Advisory Committee on Vaccination ("NACI") to provide new recommendations on the need for booster shots.
+Canada has instituted travel bans for countries in Africa and has asked the National Advisory Committee on Vaccination ("NACI") to provide new recommendations on the need for a third dose booster shot.
 In British Columbia, the first confirmed case of the Omicron variant of COVID-19 was detected in British Columbia on November 30, 2021 in the Fraser Health Authority.